 This Christmas pudding has the most gorgeous rich flavour (thanks to the addition of treacle and dark muscovado sugar), the perfect ratio of fruit and a yummy, squidgy texture, that is delightfully moreish!
 It’s also nice and easy to pop together and doesn’t require any fancy ingredients.

-For this recipe I’ve suggested an alternative to use instead of gluten free suet, as I know it can be tricky to get hold of.
-Great stuff if you manage to pick some up!
+For this recipe, I’ve suggested an alternative to use instead of gluten free suet, as I know it can be tricky to get hold of.
+Great stuff if you do manage to pick some up.

 Ingredients (makes 2 puddings)